robertn01/git-novice/_episodes/07-pull-request.md

 * The place you want to add information TO is the base.
 (In this case, it's the dlstrong version.)
 * The place you want to bring information FROM is the head.
 (In this case, it's your version.)

-Compare the changes you want to add to your pull request and send it off
+Compare the changes you want to add to your pull request and send it off.

+(In the screen shots below, "deliciouslyevil" is the Dracula persona who's the repository maintainer used in Software Carpentry examples, and "biologyguy" is the contributor who's submitting Kristin's edits to the central collection.)

 ![Forking repo (Step 1)](../fig/github-fork-03.png)